mattsenior/mattsenior.com/_posts/2014-02-22-using-clojures-core-logic-to-solve-simple-number-puzzles.markdown

     (== q a))) ;; -> (_0)
 ```

 …we’re given the strange output `_0`.
-This means that our lvar could take on _any_ value, and nothing more specific can be said than that.
+This means that our _lvar_ could take on _any_ value, and nothing more specific can be said than that.

 ---

 ## Solving a Newspaper Number Puzzle

-I recently stumbled upon the following number puzzle in the [i](http://www.independent.co.uk/i/) newspaper, reproduced here for academic purposes!
+Here’s a puzzle I found recently in the [i](http://www.independent.co.uk/i/) newspaper, which we’re going to solve:

 <img src="/img/2014-02-22-using-clojures-core-logic-to-solve-simple-number-puzzles/number-puzzle.svg" alt="Number puzzle" class="img--center" />

-The empty boxes must be filled with the numbers 1–9 to satisfy the horizontal and vertical calculations; each number can only appear once; calculations should be performed left-to-right and top-to-bottom (no [BODMAS](http://en.wikipedia.org/wiki/Order_of_operations)).
+The rules: the empty boxes must be filled with the numbers 1–9 to satisfy the horizontal and vertical calculations; each number can only appear once; calculations should be performed left-to-right and top-to-bottom (no [BODMAS](http://en.wikipedia.org/wiki/Order_of_operations)).

 The puzzle is simply a set of logical constraints, so rather than thinking about how we would imperatively write an algorithm to solve it, let’s see how we can use Logic Programming to sidestep this entirely.